deconstructionalism/vimeo-enhanced-360-player/README.md

 ## Features

 - Embed Vimeo videos without writing any code
-- Show responsive videos as full width
+- Show responsive videos as full width on both mobile and desktop
 - Allow background 360 videos to be interacted with via keyboard and mouse, functionality not available out of the box from the Vimeo SDK
-- Handle mobile fallback videos for 360 videos (mobile browsers do not currently support 360 videos)
+- Handle mobile fallback videos to load on mobile only
+  - this can be useful as mobile browsers do not currently support 360 videos
 - Show a loading image while the video is loading
 - Start 360 video with custom camera yaw, pitch, roll, and FOV
+- Add a CSS class to body when a mobile browser is detected for easy styling
+- Automatically append loading and play status as css classes both to the vimeo video root element and the body element for easy styling

 ## Installation